shravanasati/stellapy/README.md

 If not provided, stella will attempt to find `stella.yml` in the current directory or its parent folders until its found.

-While stella is running, you can input `rs` to restart the server and refresh the browser page manually, and `rb` only to refresh the browser page.
+While stella is running, you can input `rs` to restart the server and refresh the browser page manually, and `rb` to refresh the browser page.

+Since *v0.3.0*, you can also reload the stella configuration by typing `rc` and pressing enter.
+This will close the existing browser window and the running process, and restart the same script with the stella configuration.

 To stop stella, input `ex`.
 It will close the browser as well as kill the running process gracefully (it sends `SIGTERM` on Unix based systems and `CTRL_BREAK_EVENT` on Windows).

+If an error is encountered on refreshing the browser page (an event which can happen often, primarily due to server taking a long time to restart or the command failed to execute successfully), stella will retry with the exponential backoff strategy (2^n) until the browser refresh is successfull or a new change is detected.

 <br>